-In the simplest case where no artificial load was introduced into the system, thread migration occurred at the beginning of the program execution as the Migration Manager detected load imbalance between the console and the rest of the worker nodes.
-Each of the worker threads was assigned to a different node of the cluster, and the two threads executed in real parallelism.
+In the simplest case where no artificial load was introduced into the system, thread migration occurred at the beginning of the program execution as the migration manager detected load imbalance between the console and the rest of the worker nodes.
+Each of the worker threads was assigned to a different node of the cluster and the two threads executed in real parallelism.
 This was in effect a static assignment.
-The execution time in this case was 193 seconds.
+The execution time in this case was 193 s.

 In the next experiment, the same program was run.
 This time, however, the retreat feature of the thread migration mechanism was left disabled so that a migrated thread would continue to execute on a worker node regardless of any change in CPU loading.
 Some artificial load was then inserted (one second after the threads began to execute) into the system to overload the worker nodes on which the threads were running.
-The extra load slowed down the execution of the migrated threads and the execution time increased to 328 seconds.
+The extra load slowed down the execution of the migrated threads and the execution time increased to 328 s.

 In the final experiment, the same artificial load was used, but the retreat feature of thread migration was enabled this time.
-As shown in Fig. 9, after the program began its execution, the Migration Manager migrated the threads to two separate worker nodes.
-At t0, the degree of parallelism reached three as there was a Migration Manager running at the console and two migrated threads were running at two worker nodes.
-After the artificial load was introduced one second later at t1, the Migration Manager detected a sharp increase in system load on the worker nodes, causing the Migration Manager to trigger a retreat operation at each worker node, and the migrated threads were then sent back to the console at time t2 and t3 respectively.
+As shown in Fig. 9, after the program began its execution, the migration manager migrated the threads to two separate worker nodes.
+At t0, the degree of parallelism reached three as there was a migration manager running at the console and two migrated threads were running at two worker nodes.
+After the artificial load was introduced one second later at t1, the migration manager detected a sharp increase in system load on the worker nodes, causing the migration manager to trigger a retreat operation at each worker node, and the migrated threads were then sent back to the console at times t2 and t3, respectively.
 The degree of parallelism was reduced to one at this time.
-Soon after when the Migration Manager discovered there were in fact five other worker nodes sitting idle, it triggered another migration and caused the two worker threads to migrate to two other worker nodes at t4.
+Soon after the migration manager discovered there were in fact five other worker nodes sitting idle, it triggered another migration and caused the two worker threads to migrate to two other worker nodes at t4.
 Eventually, the degree of parallelism returned to three again at t5.
-The execution time was 207 seconds.
+The execution time was 207 s.